podCloud/podcast-ext/README.md

 This project aims to extend the RSS XML to add metadatas about the show and its episodes

-The podcast-ext project will be open source and open to everyone wanting to contribute.
+The podcast-ext project is open source and open to everyone wanting to contribute.

-You can share start to share your ideas by opening Github issues at : https://github.com/podcloud/podcast-ext/issues
+You can start to share your ideas by opening Github issues at : https://github.com/podcloud/podcast-ext/issues

 ## Namespace